Health Law & Bioethics Concentration

 - The Consortium on Law and Values in Health, Environment & the Life Sciences: University-wide center that builds on the strengths of 19 university centers and programs to tackle difficult interdisciplinary questions on law and values in health, the life sciences, and the environment.

-- The University of Minnesota offers a unique Joint Degree Program in Law, Science & Technology for students interested in combining a law degree with one of a broad range of graduate and professional degrees in health and the life sciences.
+- Interested students may combine a law degree with one of a broad range of graduate and professional degrees in health and the life sciences.

 Minnesota Journal of Law, Science & Technology: a multidisciplinary journal published twice annually offers educational opportunities for law students and a venue for their scholarly publication.